Ford Brasil

-Ford Brasil is the Brazilian subsidiary of American automaker Ford Motor Company, founded on April 24, 1919.
+Ford Motor Company Brasil Ltda. is the Brazilian subsidiary of American automaker Ford Motor Company, founded on 24 April 1919.
 The operation started out importing the Ford Model T cars and the Ford Model TT trucks in kit form from the United States for assembly in Brazil.
 The Ford brand, however, had already been present in the country since 1904 with both vehicles being sold in Brazil.

 History

 Initially operating in rented buildings, Ford opened its own plant in 1921 in São Paulo.
 Called Solon Plant, it was a scaled-down Highland Park Plant, also designed by Albert Kahn.
 Also, in 1928, a rubber plantation village was open in Pará to supply tires and other parts, called Fordlândia.
 This was abandoned in 1934.

-1950s — From assembling to manufacturing
+1950s – From assembling to manufacturing

 In 1953 Ford opened a new and bigger plant in São Paulo, known as the Ipiranga Plant, geared for local production.

-Ford inaugurated a full blown manufacturing operation on August 26, 1957 with the first Ford F-600 medium truck, very similar to the US-made F-600, leaving the production line featuring a Y-block engine, 40% of its parts being Brazilian made.
+Ford inaugurated a full blown manufacturing operation on 26 August 1957, with the first Ford F-600 medium truck, very similar to the US-made F-600, leaving the production line featuring a Y-block engine, 40% of its parts being Brazilian made.
 The remaining items were still imported from the United States, but gradually, as the number of OEM parts suppliers in Brazil grew, this number decreased significantly.
 The F-600 was followed in 1958 by the F-100 pick-up truck and in 1959 by the F-350 light truck.

 In 1958 the Ipiranga Plant was expanded with the start of local engine production, the 272 Y-block engine.